ABAARM Frequently Asked Questions

 What is the value of being Board Certified in Anti-Aging medicine?

 It is a significant professional landmark.
 ABAARM certification denotes peer recognition in the fastest-growing new hightech medical specialty.
-ABAARM-certified physicians can readily establish their practices as leading facilities for Anti-Aging healthcare, by receiving new patient referrals from patients seeking qualified Anti-Aging doctors via A4M and the World Health Network (www.A4M.com).
+Readily establish your practice as a leading facility for Anti-Aging healthcare, by receiving new patient referrals from patients seeking qualified Anti-Aging doctors via A4M and the World Health Network (www.A4M.com).
 Most importantly, the growing number of ABAARM-certified physicians will help A4M to achieve formal sub-specialty recognition and a new status for both Anti-Aging medicine and for those practicing it as qualified clinicians.

 How should I prepare for the exam?